KRakeesh04/s1/src/content/docs/properties-of-materials/basics/12-defects-in-crystals.md

 #### Half plane

-An extra plane of atoms that is inserted into part of a lattice.
+Remaining part of a plane of atoms after a set of planes are gone missing.

 #### Slip plane

-Plane that is perpendicular to the half plane.
+Plane that is perpendicular to the half plane and on a boundary.

 #### Dislocation line